NOBLES5E/cproxy/README.md

 cproxy --port <destination-local-port> -- <your-program> --arg1 --arg2 ...
 ```

 All TCP connections and DNS requests will be proxied.

-### Advanced usage: proxy an existing process

-With `cproxy`, you can even proxy an existing process.
-This is very handy when you want to proxy existing system services such as `docker`.
-To do this, just run
+In this case, your local transparent proxy should support DNS address overriding to make DNS requests redirection work properly.
+For an example setup, see [wiki](https://github.com/NOBLES5E/cproxy/wiki/Example-setup-with-V2Ray).
+If you don't want to proxy DNS requests, run with

 ```
-cproxy --port <destination-local-port> --pid <existing-process-pid>
+cproxy --port <destination-local-port> --no-dns -- <your-program> --arg1 --arg2 ...
 ```

-### Advanced usage: use iptables tproxy
+### Simple usage: use iptables tproxy

 If your system support `tproxy`, you can use `tproxy` with `--use-tproxy` flag: